 In 2015, Savita Dasalkar raised money for the sowing season by mortgaging her gold: ‘We have still not been able to recover it.
 The thing is, when we gain, we gain just enough.
 But when we lose, we lose a lot’

 Santosh Dasalkar, 26, in Parbhani’s Khupsa village, says he has not been able to make any profit from cotton since 2012.
 “The crop should be around waist high by now [August],” he explains.
 Yet it is barely reaching the ankle.
 “Even if it rains well for the rest of the monsoon, there is no way I can harvest over three quintals per acre.
 Except last year, this has been the story since 2012.”

-Dasalkar has a 7-acre farm adjacent to the Parbhani-Shelu highway, of which five acres are for cotton.
-He has two kids, aged six and eight, who are studying in a municipal school.
+Dasalkar has a seven-acre farm adjacent to the Parbhani-Selu highway, of which five acres are for cotton.
+He has two kids, six and eight years old, who are studying in a municipal school.
 “Private schools ask for 5,000 rupees as donation,” he says.
 “And here I have a bank loan of 2 lakh rupees.”

 After 2015 turned out to be another year of drought, Savita Dasalkar, Santosh’s wife, raised money for the sowing season.
 “We mortgaged my gold worth 70,000 rupees with a loan company and got 40,000 for it,” she says, “Without this, we would not have been able to do any sowing.
 The gold was made at the time of my wedding.
 We have still not been able to recover it.
 The thing is, when we gain, we gain just enough.
 But when we lose, we lose a lot.”